danang-id/ASUS-TP300LD-ESP/README.md

 If support for **macOS Catalina (10.15) or earlier** is required, set the APFS minimal version and minimal date to the target macOS (the configuration value is available on OpenCore official documentation).

-If support for **macOS Monterey (12)** is required, **MacBookPro11,4** can be used as the SMBIOS instead.
-Please note that a new USB Port Mapping for MacBookPro11,4 is required for macOS Monterey to work.

 ### Works on macOS
 - [x] QE/CI Enabled Graphics of Intel® HD Graphics 4400
 - [x] Wi-Fi